Creamy Kale SlawJump to Recipe

 Speaking of veggies, make sure to take time prepping the other two veggies in this slaw also.

-It worked fine for a slaw like this, but I think it would’ve made a noticeable difference if I would’ve made it myself.
+It worked fine for a slaw like this, but it does make a noticeable difference if you make it myself.

 I just stirred my mayo with some lemon juice (1/2 lemon) and a few dashes of hot sauce.